-In the last few years, the topic of personal branding has come to the forefront.
+In the last few years, the topic of having and establishing a personal brand has been much discussed.
 We keep reading and hearing in the media about having a personal brand and how we should always be thinking about how we’re branding ourselves.
 But what is a personal brand, actually?

 There’s a varying degree of opinions out there, but to me, a personal brand is who we are as our most authentic selves, inclusive of our strengths, capabilities, morals and values and how we present all of that in our everyday life.
 It’s about our uniqueness and what makes us, us.
 And truthfully, personal branding goes beyond just projecting who we are – it’s also about managing perceptions.
 It’s about the way people see us and what comes to their minds when they think about who we are.

 The reality is that we all have a personal brand, whether we realize it or not.
 And if you aren’t aware of what your brand stands for, then my friend, you are not in control of it and that’s a problem.
 If you’re not actively defining your personal brand and making it a point to reinforce it, others will define your brand for you.

 In the case of your career especially, you should be establishing and making your brand known.
 This is ultimately what is going to make you stand out from others and help you excel in the workplace.